vamsi556/springbatch/README.md

 # springbatch
-spring batch read file and write into DB
+spring batch read CSV file and write into DB